Prince Albert National Park, Revisited

 Hawood Inn, also our home for a couple of nights, allowed us to cap off perfect days with a soak in their rooftop hot tub.
 (By us, I mean Pete, as I’m never a huge fan of indulging ‘human-soup-containers’.
 But he enjoyed it thoroughly and even took the opportunity to try freezing his hair, an authentic Canadian experience we learned about in Yukon but never were able to partake in while we were there.)

-We eagerly shoved our bags in our room and ran around to do as much as we could before the early evening crept in.
+We eagerly shoved our bags in our room and ran outside to do as much as we could before the early evening crept in.
 Surrounding the expansive hotel are a variety of activity stations.
-An outdoor skating rink with hockey equipment nearby, a miniature sheet of curling ice, signposts marking cross-country skiing trails, plus trails for snowshoeing.
+An outdoor skating rink with hockey equipment is nearby, a miniature sheet of curling ice, signposts marking cross-country skiing trails, plus ample trails for tramping (perfect for us snowshoeing beginners).
 But what had our attention most eagerly was the crokicurl.

 As avid curlers, this life-size hybrid of curling and crokinole has long fascinated us.
 (And by long, I mean since its inception in Winnipeg just a few years ago).
 We were enamoured by the curling rocks made of hockey pucks (does it get any more Canadian than that?) and squealed so much about our intense game that I am sure patrons inside the hotel heard us.